valpackett/ringfinger/README.md

 # ringfinger #
 Fun, fast, secure web development on top of [Clojure](http://clojure.org)/[Ring](https://github.com/mmcgrana/ring).
-A framework for the age of non-relational databases, content delivery networks, cloud hosting, HTML5 and coffee.
-Named after a great Nine Inch Nails song.
+A framework for the age of non-relational databases, content delivery networks, cloud hosting, HTML5 and coffee, Named after a great Nine Inch Nails song.
-Not ready yet, but a lot of things work, including MongoDB support.
+Not ready yet, but a lot of things work, including MongoDB support, ready-to-use customizable login/signup system and more.

 ## Get excited ##